General Camping Information

 The campsite fee covers six (6) persons, including children.

 However, a camp registrant may occupy a campsite with all his/her children under 18 years old for the basic campsite fee regardless of the total number of family members.
+Upon check-in, all campers must be registered to the campsite.
+Changes and additions to the list of registered campers will not be permitted.

-Visitors are allowed to enter state campgrounds from 8:00 a.m. to sunset and may stay until 10:00 p.m.
+During most seasons, visitors are allowed to enter state campgrounds from 8:00 a.m. to sunset and may stay until 10:00 p.m.
 Daily parking rates apply.
 Designated parking areas must be used.

 Camping equipment, including properly curtained station wagons and vans, is subject to the approval of the supervisor in charge.
 Trailers and RV's exceeding 35' in length are not permitted.
 All equipment must be removed from the campsite at the end of each stay.